 Internal application procedures

 Research Facilitation are available for help and advice in determining suitable sources of funding and in preparing grant proposals.
-All applications, be they preliminary or full, are subject to departmental (in effect, the Head of Research Facilitation and the Chairman) and institutional (Research Services Office) approvals prior to submission, regardless of whether a signature is required.
-Internal deadlines for most calls are set three weeks prior to their respective external deadlines (unless indicated otherwise, four weeks in advance for fellowships) to accommodate the time needed to review and obtain departmental and institutional approvals.
+All applications, be they preliminary or full, are subject to departmental (in effect, the Head of Research Facilitation and the Chair of Mathematics) and institutional (Research Services Office) approvals prior to submission, regardless of whether a signature is required.
+Internal deadlines for most calls are set four weeks prior to their respective external deadlines (unless indicated otherwise, five weeks in advance for fellowships) to accommodate the time needed to review and obtain departmental and institutional approvals.
 See EPSRC research base funding and personal fellowships for details.